Sikkim: Languages

-The official languages of the state are Nepali, Sikkimese, Lepcha and English.
-Additional official languages include Gurung, Limbu, Magar, Mukhia, Newar, Rai, Sherpa and Tamang for the purpose of preservation of culture and tradition in the state.
+The official languages of the state are Nepali, Sikkimese (Bhutia), Lepcha, Limbu, Newar, Rai, Gurung, Magar, Sherpa, Tamang, Sunwar (Mukhia) and Bhujel.
+Nepali and English are the primary working languages of the executive and legislature, whereas the others are used for the purpose of preservation of culture and tradition in the state.

-Nepali is the lingua franca of Sikkim, while Sikkimese (Bhutia) and Lepcha are spoken in certain areas.
+Nepali is the lingua franca of Sikkim, while Sikkimese (Bhutia), Lepcha, Limbu and others are spoken in certain areas of the state.
 English is also spoken and understood in most of Sikkim.
 Other languages include Dzongkha, Groma, Hindi, Majhi, Majhwar, Thulung, Tibetan, and Yakha.

 Ethnicity

-The majority of Sikkim's residents are of Nepali ethnic origin.
-The native Sikkimese consist of the Bhutias, who migrated from the Kham district of Tibet in the 14th century, and the Lepchas, who are believed to pre-date the Bhutias and are the oldest known inhabitants.
+The majority of Sikkim's residents are Nepali Indians.
+The native Sikkimese include the Bhutias, who migrated from the Kham district of Tibet in the 14th century, and the Lepchas, who are believed to pre-date the Bhutias and are the oldest known inhabitants.
 Tibetans reside mostly in the northern and eastern reaches of the state.
-Migrant resident communities include Bengalis, Biharis and Marwaris, who are prominent in commerce in South Sikkim and Gangtok.
+Migrant resident communities known as Plainsmen Sikkimese include Bengalis, Biharis and Marwaris, who are prominent in commerce in South Sikkim and Gangtok, only those who are the native residents since 1946.